kdipaolo/Family-Challenge/README.md

 - By default three inputs are shown to the user to add in tasks
 - The parent adds the task name, assigns a user to the task, and marks whether or not the task needs to be reviewed before completion.
 - If the parent wants to add more tasks they click add another task and another input is appended to the end of the task inputs
-- One the parent is done adding tasks they click done
+- Once the parent is done adding tasks they click done